Nothing in life is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear less.” Marie Curie

 The Science department at Whitcliffe Mount is made up of eleven passionate and dedicated teachers keen on helping students understand the scientific method and the Universe around us.
 Science lessons mainly take place in our eight brand new and purpose built laboratories on the 2nd floor of the school surrounding a large central preparation room.
 All of our science classrooms are equipped with Interactive Smart Boards and three are equipped with fume cupboards to allow us to demonstrate exciting chemical reactions in safety.

-The Science department is led by Mr J Waddington (Director of Learning, Lead Practitioner) and he is supported by two Deputy Directors of Learning (Science), Mr C Hutchinson and Ms F Sidat and Aspiring Lead Practitioner, Mrs C Hanogue.
+The Science department is led by Mr J Waddington (Director of Learning) and he is supported by two Deputy Directors of Learning (Science), Mr C Hutchinson and Ms F Sidat and Aspiring Lead Practitioner, Mrs C Hanogue.
 The department is also supported by the invaluable expertise of two science technicians whose meticulous planning allows for a huge range of practical activities to be undertaken by students in all year groups and of all abilities.
 Students also benefit from access to our experienced and highly qualified science ETAs.

 The Curriculum: Key Stage 3 (Years 7 and 8)